Starting school or moving up to junior school

 Where Service families or families of other Crown Servants are posted to the area, we will allocate school places in advance of the move if an official government letter declaring the relocation date and intended address is provided.

 Make sure you look at each schools admission rules to see in which situations distance from home to school is used.

 Danesfield School and St Paul’s CE Combined School both use routed distance

 By law, no infant aged pupil should be taught in a class where there are more than 30 pupils for each school teacher.
 An infant class is one where most children will be five, six or seven during the academic year.
 This means that we will usually refuse to admit more than 30 children for each qualified teacher.

 Some schools ask you to fill in a Supplementary Form to help them gather extra information about your child.
 This will help them decide who can be offered a place.
-All Roman Catholic schools in Buckinghamshire use the Supplementary Form.
+Most of the Roman Catholic schools in Buckinghamshire, use the same Supplementary Form.

-You can see which schools have a Supplementary Form by using the 'Find my child a school place' checker on our website.
+You can see which schools, other than the Roman Catholic schools, also have a Supplementary Form by using the 'Find my child a school place' checker on our website.

 Admission rules for schools in other areas

 If you are interested in a school located in another LA area, you should contact the LA or school direct for more information about their admission rules.

 If you want to apply for a Year 5 place in Central Bedfordshire you will not be able to do this online, you need to complete a paper application form.
 Please use the contact us form to request this.